 - The upgrade workflow consists of VM level operations like reverting or deleting a snapshot and VM Shutdown, power ON, and so on.
 If there was a failure, these operations include a Skip option which can be used if the RETRY option in the vRealize Suite Lifecycle Manager does not help and when you manually perform the same operation directly on the vCenter Server.

 - The final phase of the upgrade can be successful or success with warnings or a fatal state.

 - Success with warnings indicates that the upgrade has completed successfully, but a minor error is detected.
 You can check the errors and rectify them.
 You can set the 'succeedUpgradeRequest' retry parameter to 'true' which will succeed and complete the vRealize Suite Lifecycle Manager upgrade workflow.

-- If there is fatal error, you can decide if you want to revert the snapshot and retry the upgrade or cancel the whole upgrade process.
-This reverts and deletes the snapshot, and cancels the current upgrade request and moves the system to a state before the upgrade started.
+- If there is an fatal error, you can decide if you want to revert the snapshot and retry the upgrade or cancel the whole upgrade process.
+You can revert and delete the snapshot, cancel the current upgrade request, and move the system to a state before the upgrade started.

 - For a fatal error, you can see the status task after the upgrade failure with retry parameters similar to 'revertSnapshotNRetryUpgrade' and 'cancelUpgradeNRevertBack'.
 If you set 'revertSnapshotNRetryUpgrade' to 'true', then it can revert the snapshot and retry the upgrade again.